striker25/introduction-to-java/README.md

 #### By Fernando Ventura - 10/28/2022 ####

+JAVA was developed by James Gosling at Sun Microsystems Inc in the year 1995, later acquired by Oracle Corporation.
+It is a simple programming language.
+Java makes writing, compiling, and debugging programming easy.
+It helps to create reusable code and modular programs.
+Java is a class-based, object-oriented programming language and is designed to have as few implementation dependencies as possible.
+A general-purpose programming language made for developers to write once run anywhere that is compiled Java code can run on all platforms that support Java.
+Java applications are compiled to byte code that can run on any Java Virtual Machine.
+The syntax of Java is similar to c/c++.
+Source: [geeksforgeeks.org](https://www.geeksforgeeks.org/introduction-to-java/)

 ## Installation ##

 For using Java, the first step is to install the Java Virtual Machine (a.k.a.
 JVM), this is part